 A meaningful portion of our capital resources, and the liquidity they represent, are held by our foreign subsidiaries.
-As of April 29, 2012, our foreign subsidiaries held approximately \$65.6 million of cash, cash equivalents, and short-term investments compared to \$271.4 million at January 29, 2012.
+As of July 29, 2012, our foreign subsidiaries held approximately \$102.9 million of cash and cash equivalents compared to \$271.4 million at January 29, 2012.
 The decline was attributable to using approximately \$213.0 million to partially fund the acquisitions of Gennum and Cycleo and to cover transaction and other related expenses.
 If we needed these funds for investment in domestic operations, any repatriation could result in increased tax liabilities.